-Network Management Disclosure and Usage Policy
+Network Management Disclosure

 Pursuant to the Open Internet Order issued by the Federal Communication Commission (“FCC”), All West Communications, Inc., All West/Utah, Inc., and All West/Wyoming, Inc. (collectively “All West”) are required to disclose Network Management practices in order to provide transparency to their customers.
 However, this disclosure is not meant to replace or alter any terms of service as provided in any contract or notices supplied by All West.
 Specifically, the FCC rule states: